 Memory and Morality in the Digital Age

-records constitute the collective memory of individuals and societies and…this memory is essential to those societies and the people in them.James O’Toole, “Archives and Historical Accountability, Toward a Moral Theology”
+Records constitute the collective memory of individuals and societies and…this memory is essential to those societies and the people in them.James O’Toole, “Archives and Historical Accountability, Toward a Moral Theology”

-Finally, the nuts and bolts.
+Finally, some nuts and bolts.

 We hope that you will visit our pages here to explore the lives of our many ancestors as they envisioned life after enslavement.